EventideSystems/decidodeck/README.md

 We're grateful to Wicked Lab for developing the original Tool for Systemic Change and for agreeing to release the code as open source.

+Credit also needs to be given to David Le Blanc for his work developing [sustainable development goals as a network of targets](https://www.un.org/esa/desa/papers/2015/wp141_2015.pdf), the basis of Decidodeck's thematic map for SDG goals and targets.

 We'd also like to thank [AppSignal](https://www.appsignal.com/) for providing monitoring and error tracking services.

 And naturally we appreciate our users, without whose support and feedback this project would not exist.